If you are organising an event you should follow this guide to help you.

 10. Make sure your event is accessible to all

 The Disability Discrimination Act (DDA) 1995 gives disabled people equal rights to attend, participate in and enjoy organised events.
 Event organisers could face legal challenges from disabled people unable to access an organised event.

 Whether the event is a small fete or a large scale catering event, it is the responsibility of the event organiser to ensure that the food (and drink) produced and sold or given away is safe.

 The requirements that need to be in place at an event will be dependent upon the nature of the event and the types of food business in attendance.
 The Chartered Institute of Environmental Health has produced National Guidance for Outdoor and Mobile Catering.
 Event organisers should ensure that all traders comply with this guidance.

-If your event is likely to have a noise effect on the local community, it is the responsibility of the event organiser to follow the noise guidelines provided by Newcastle City Council.
-For advice please contact Public Safety and Regulation:
+If your event is likely to have a noise effect on the local community, you must follow our noise guidelines.

 A Performing Rights Society (PRS) licence is required whenever there is a public performance of PRS-controlled copyright music.
 This includes both live performances (for example, concerts, recitals, marching bands etc.) and recorded music (for example, discos, background music, TV screens etc.).
 The majority of copyright music from the UK, and around the world, is controlled by the PRS in the UK.
 This includes everything from advertising jingles to entire symphonies.
 Examples of events licensed by the PRS include carnivals, firework displays, parades, festivals and exhibitions.
 If an appropriate annual PRS licence is not in place for the land or premises where the event is to be held, the event organiser needs to obtain a licence.